 See Exhibit 8.1 for a list of our significant subsidiaries.

 D. PROPERTY, PLANTS AND EQUIPMENT

 We own a substantially modern fleet of vessels and rigs.
-The following table sets forth the fleet that we own or charter-in including those in our associated companies as of March 16, 2023.
-All of the VLCCs, Suezmax tankers, product tankers and chemical tankers are double-hull vessels.
+The following table sets forth the fleet that we own or charter-in including those in our associated companies as of March 14, 2024.